5argon/arkham-starter/sveltekit/src/lib/md/assembler.md

 ## Demo

-This tool has a URL sharing feature which let you direct viewer to choose team comps on their own, or for yourself to continue adding more decks and get a new URL.
+This tool has a URL sharing feature which let you direct viewer to browse team comps, or for yourself to continue adding more decks and get a new URL.
 I want to demo you this tool using this feature as well.

 (Open each demo in a new tab by holding Ctrl / Cmd before clicking, or you cannot continue reading this documentation.)